Akosua07/IS-Analysis-Design/README.md

-These files contain lab assignments demonstrate the practical application of course concepts using various.
+These files contain lab assignments demonstrating the practical application of course concepts using various.